hartwigmedical/actin/algo/README.md

 HAS_HISTORY_OF_AUTOIMMUNE_DISEASE | Prior other conditions > any configured doid should be equal or be a child of DOID 417 HAS_HISTORY_OF_CARDIAC_DISEASE | Prior other conditions > any configured doid should be equal or be a child of DOID 114 HAS_HISTORY_OF_CARDIOVASCULAR_DISEASE | Prior other conditions > any configured doid should be equal or be a child of DOID 1287
-HAS_HISTORY_OF_LUNG_DISEASE | Prior other conditions > any configured doid should be equal or be a child of DOID 850 HAS_HISTORY_OF_STROKE | Prior other conditions > any configured doid should be equal or be a child of DOID 6713 HAS_HISTORY_OF_TIA | Prior other conditions > any configured doid should be equal or be a child of DOID 224 HAS_GILBERT_DISEASE | Prior other conditions > any configured doid should be equal or be a child of DOID 2739 HAS_CARDIAC_ARRHYTHMIA | Clinical status > hasSigAberrationLatestEcg = 1 HAS_HYPERTENSION | Prior other conditions > any configured doid should be equal or be a child of DOID 10763 HAS_LVEF_OF_AT_LEAST_X | clinicalStatus > lvef should be => x.
+HAS_HISTORY_OF_VASCULAR_DISEASE | Prior other conditions > any configured doid should be equal or be a child of DOID 178 HAS_HISTORY_OF_LUNG_DISEASE | Prior other conditions > any configured doid should be equal or be a child of DOID 850 HAS_HISTORY_OF_STROKE | Prior other conditions > any configured doid should be equal or be a child of DOID 6713 HAS_HISTORY_OF_TIA | Prior other conditions > any configured doid should be equal or be a child of DOID 224 HAS_GILBERT_DISEASE | Prior other conditions > any configured doid should be equal or be a child of DOID 2739 HAS_CARDIAC_ARRHYTHMIA | Clinical status > hasSigAberrationLatestEcg = 1 HAS_HYPERTENSION | Prior other conditions > any configured doid should be equal or be a child of DOID 10763 HAS_DIABETES | Prior other conditions > any configured doid should be equal or be a child of DOID 9351 HAS_LVEF_OF_AT_LEAST_X | clinicalStatus > lvef should be => x.
 Unavailable LVEF data leads to UNDETERMINED, out of range LVEF leads to FAIL
 HAS_LVEF_OF_AT_LEAST_X_IF_KNOWN | clinicalStatus > lvef should be => X. Unavailable LVEF data leads to PASS, out of range LVEF leads to FAIL
 HAS_KNOWN_MALABSORPTION_SYNDROME | T.B.D.